ko-ichimo-ri/MotiMul/Readme.md

 - If the option argument is 'r' or 'rna', one can analyze RNA sequences, which are the strings composed of the alphabets 'A', 'U', 'G', 'C'.
 - If the option argument is 'p' or 'protein', one can analyze protein sequences, which are the strings composed of the alphabets 'G', 'A', 'V', 'L', 'I', 'P', 'F', 'W', 'C', 'M', 'Y', 'S', 'T', 'N', 'Q', 'H', 'K', 'R', 'D', 'E'.

+-c
+  Execute MotiMul without distinguishing a sequence and its complementary strand if you use it for DNA sequences.
 -v
   Print the MotiMul version number and exit.